mirkousuelli/ing-sw-2020-secreti-tresoldi-usuelli/README.md

 Java implementation of the board game called Santorini edited by Cranio Creations.

 ## What we have done
-We implemented all the requirements listed for a maximum assessment of 30L, as indicated in the requirements.
+We implemented all the requirements listed for a maximum assessment of 30L, as indicated in the requirements:
 1) :books: Complete rules
 2) :video_game: CLI
 3) :palm_tree: GUI